Optimal State-Space Reduction for Pedigree Hidden Markov Models: Maximum Ensemble Algorithm

 \section{Maximum Ensemble Algorithm}

-We will introduce an algorithm that solves the Maximum Ensemble Problem and that helps us establish the uniqueness of the solution.
-We will then use uniqueness to prove that this algorithm also solves the Maximum Group Problem.
+We will introduce an algorithm that solves the Maximum Ensemble Problem.
 Consider the emission partition containing, $E_x$ for all $x$ of interest.
 Of course the sets in the emission partition are disjoint.
 Consider the $(2^n)!$ permutations on the vertices of the hypercube.
 Naively, these are all candidate permutations for our group, if we wish to find the maximal group.
-However in this section, we focus on finding the partition that yields the maximum ensemble solution.
+However in this section, we focus on finding the sub-partition of the emission partition that yields the maximum ensemble solution.
 Given the state space, the partition can be found in linear time.

 We do this by iteratively sub-partitioning the partition according to the coefficients and powers appearing in Equation~\ref{eqn:markovped}.
-See Algorithm~\ref{alg:bipartition}: Bipartition which takes as input a subpartition of the emission partition.
+See Algorithm~\ref{alg:bipartition}: Bipartition, which takes as input a subpartition of the emission partition.
 This recursion is possible since the Markov property must produce a partition that is a sub-partition of the emission partition (i.e. in order to respect the emission partition).
 Indeed, as shown in Lemma~\ref{lem:partition}, any pair of vectors $x_1,x_2$ that violate the Markov property must appear in separate sets of the partition.
 This recursive approach will at worst produce a partition with each element in its own set.

-Algorithm~\ref{alg:bipartition}: Bipartition only needs to compute the $2^n \times 2^n$ matrix of distances between IBD vectors, as well as do some bookkeeping.
+Algorithm~\ref{alg:bipartition} only needs to compute the $2^n \times 2^n$ matrix of distances between IBD vectors, as well as do some bookkeeping.
 So, the total running time is $O(2^{2n})$.
 Since the iterative sub-partitioning at minimum splits sets in two and does not introduce new inequalities, the number of iterations of the partition algorithm is $O(log(2^n))= O(n)$.
-One iteration of Algorithm~\ref{alg:bipartition}: Biartition requires $O(2^{2n})$ time for each iteration, since we have to check the $2^n \times 2^n$ matrix of distances between partition elements.
+One iteration of Algorithm~\ref{alg:bipartition} requires $O(2^{2n})$ time for each iteration, since we have to check the $2^n \times 2^n$ matrix of distances between partition elements.
 So, the total running time is $O(n 2^{2n})$.

 Now, we need to establish the correctness and uniqueness of the partition.

 \begin{lem} Let $W_i, W_j$ be two sets of the partition such that $x_1,x_2 \in W_i$ and $x_1,x_2$ violate the Markov property in Equation~\ref{eqn:markovped}, i.e.~such that